Career, Salary and Education Information

 |Building finishing contractors||$48,800|

 |Foundation, structure, and building exterior contractors||$48,080|

 The starting pay for apprentices is less than what fully trained carpenters make.
 As apprentices gain experience, they receive more pay.

 Most carpenters work full time, which may include working evenings and weekends.
 Extreme temperatures or inclement weather can adversely impact building construction, in which case carpenters' hours may be affected.

-The increasing popularity of modular and prefabricated components and homes, however, may limit the demand for more carpenters.
-Roof assemblies, bathrooms, windows, and even entirely prefabricated buildings can be manufactured in a separate facility and then assembled onsite.
-Installing prefabricated components reduces a labor-intensive and time-consuming aspect of a carpenter's job.
+However, the popularity of modular and prefabricated components and homes reduces the need for carpenters to build and install them onsite.
+Roofs, bathrooms, windows, and buildings can be manufactured in a separate facility and then assembled onsite.